yegor256/blog/_drafts/_journalists.md

 Be merciful.
 They are only humans.

-They are starving and you are coming to them pitching your startup idea, which is going to save the world and make you a billionaire.
+They are starving and you are coming with a press release pitching your startup idea, which is going to save the world and make you a billionaire.
 Do you think they will be glad to help you out?
 Never.
 They will only feel jealousy and expect you to pay, double.
 Instead, you need to present yourself as someone whose starving is even worse.
 They have